New Zealand Starts Here

 To be sure, if I hadn’t felt so compelled to write my own New Zealand travel blog posts, I might’ve thrown in the towel on my trip—for a third time no less.
 (If you’ve been reading this blog for a while, you’ll remember I aborted sojourns to New Zealand in 2015 and 2018.)

 Below as in the more narrative content I’ve previously shared, I’ve done my best to balance the actionable with the awesome.
-Far from being instructions to follow if you want to take a New Zealand South Island road trip (or one of the North Island, as the case may be), the next couple dozen paragraphs are as much about inspiration as they are information.
+Far from being instructions to follow if you want to take a New Zealand South Island road trip (or one of the North Island, as the case may be), the next couple dozen paragraphs of my New Zealand blog are as much about inspiration as they are information for travelers who want to visit New Zealand.

 When to Visit New Zealand